jacobdensford/jacobdensford.com/projects/new-trpg.md

 ##### Combat

+Combat involves a series of turns and rounds.
+A round lasts long enough to make a test and traverse a small room--anywhere from six to twelve seconds.

+First, an initiative contest decides the order of turns in the round.
+Then, PCs and NPCs each take their turn in order, repeating the same order in subsequent rounds until everyone is either dead, has surrendered, or has fled.

-Combat involves a series of contests.
-First, an initiative contest decides the order of action.
-Then, whoever wins each attack contest deals their hits to the opponent's relevant HP track (discussed in the next section).
+Attacking is a contest.
+Whoever wins each attack contest deals their hits as health points (or HP) to the opponent's relevant HP track (discussed in the next section).

 ### Health Points, Death, and Healing

-Each attribute has its own health point (or HP) track that is the length of the die for that attribute, and each has an associated rollable table, with better results the higher you go, from reducing the associated attribute to healing HP.
+Each attribute has its own health point (or HP) track that is the length of the die for that attribute, and each has an associated rollable table, with less dire results the higher it goes.
 When a track is filled, roll the associated attribute die and consult the relevant table to see what happens.
+The PC now has the number rolled HP left in the track, erasing any extras.
 When any attribute is reduced beyond a d4, the PC dies.

 **BOD HP Table**

 Roll|Result
 :--|---
-1|Mortal wound: reduce BOD die, fall unconscious, and die in 1d4 minutes without aid 2-3|Bloody wound: 1d4 HP to INT and WIL, fall unconscious, and die in 1d6 minutes without aid 4-6|Severed limb: roll 1d6 and lose an arm on a 1-2, a leg on a 3-4, a hand on a 5, or a finger on a 6 7-8|Etc
+1|Mortal wound: reduce BOD die, lose a limb (roll a d6: 1:an arm, 2:a leg, 3-4: a hand, 5-6: a finger), fall unconscious, and die in 1d4 minutes without aid
-9-10|Etc
-11-12|Etc
-13-16|Etc
-17-19|Heal 1d6 BOD HP
-20|Heal 1d12 BOD HP
+2-3|Bloody wound: lose a limb (roll a d6: 1:an arm, 2:a leg, 3-4: a hand, 5-6: a finger), fall unconscious for 1d6 minutes
+4-6|Scarring wound: gain a gruesome scar
+7-9|
+10-11|
+12|

 **INT HP Table**

 Roll|Result
 :--|---
-1|Shattered mind: reduce INT die, fall unconscious, and die in 1d4 minutes without aid 2-3|Broken mind: reduce one skill die, fall unconscious, and die in 1d6 minutes without aid 4-6|Etc
+1|Shattered mind: reduce INT die, reduce one skill die, fall unconscious, and die in 1d4 minutes without aid 2-3|Broken mind: reduce one skill die, fall unconscious for 1d6 minutes 4-6|
-7-8|Etc
-9-10|Etc
-11-12|Etc
-13-16|Etc
-17-19|Heal 1d6 INT HP
-20|Heal 1d12 INT HP
+7-9|
+10-11|
+12|

 **WIL HP Table**

 Roll|Result
 :--|---
-1|Severed soul: reduce WIL die, fall unconscious, and die in 1d4 minutes without aid 2-3|Leaking soul: lose access to one spell, fall unconscious, and die in 1d6 minutes without aid 4-6|Severed soul: your soul leaves its body, the body falls unconscious and dies in 1d6 minutes without your soul passing a WIL test (test once per minute)
+1|Severed soul: reduce WIL die, lose access to one spell, fall unconscious, and die in 1d4 minutes without aid 2-3|Leaking soul: lose access to one spell, fall unconscious for 1d6 4-6|Dispelled soul: your soul leaves its body, requiring your soul to pass a WIL test (test once per minute) to return 7-9|
-7-8|Etc
-9-10|Etc
-11-12|Etc
-13-16|Etc
-17-19|Heal 1d6 WIL HP
-20|Heal 1d12 WIL HP
+10-11|
+12|

 HP tracks can be healed relatively easily.
 Whenever players take some downtime, they can roll their attribute die and heal that many hit points, up to their maximum.
 Returning a reduced attribute die to normal is a more involved process, requiring special care, training, or magic.